 Rules around UK Domicile vs Non-Domicile

-The UK government has declared that HMRC will be looking very closely at British citizens who ostensibly live abroad.
-The case of Mr Gaines-Cooper unveiled the fact that HMRC is looking carefully at individuals to see where they have centred their life.
-In this case, Mr Gaines-Cooper purported to be living in Seychelles and visiting his family in Britain.
+The UK government has declared that HMRC will look very closely at British citizens who ostensibly live abroad.
+The case of Mr Gaines-Cooper unveiled the fact that HMRC is looking carefully at individuals to see where they have centred their lives.
+In this case, Mr Gaines-Cooper purported to live in Seychelles and visit his family in Britain.
 However, HMRC had alternative views because they saw that he had a wife and son resident in the UK.
 He also had a permanent home available to him for use at any time.
 He even had a bank account and a mobile phone contract.
 The high court upheld the motion that, in fact, he was living in the UK and visiting Seychelles.

 What does domicile mean?